1.1 The name of the Club shall be West London Penguin Swimming and Water Polo Club.

 14.4 The financial transactions of the Club shall be recorded by the Treasurer in such manner as the Committee thinks fit.

-14.5 The financial year of the Club shall be the period commencing on 1st January and ending on 31st December.
-Any change to the financial year shall require the approval of the members in General Meeting.
+14.5 The financial year of the Club shall be the period commencing on 1 January and ending on 31 December.

-15.1 A resolution to dissolve the Club shall only be proposed at a General Meeting and shall be carried by a majority of at least two-thirds of the members present and entitled to vote.
+17.1 A resolution to dissolve the Club shall only be proposed at a General Meeting and shall be carried by a majority of at least two-thirds of the members present and entitled to vote.
 A specific date for the dissolution shall be included in the resolution.

-15.2 The dissolution shall take effect from the date specified in the resolution and the members of the Committee shall be responsible for the winding-up of the assets and liabilities of the Club.
+17.2 The dissolution shall take effect from the date specified in the resolution and the members of the Committee shall be responsible for the winding-up of the assets and liabilities of the Club.

-16.1 The members acknowledge that these Rules constitute a legally binding contract to regulate the relationship of the members with each other and the Club.
+18.1 The members acknowledge that these Rules constitute a legally binding contract to regulate the relationship of the members with each other and the Club.